Mvrjustid/mvrjustid.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
-    _An example of the full data sequence from a CP participant, comprising AoIs and transitions._
+    <em>An example of the full data sequence from a CP participant, comprising AoIs and transitions.</em>
 </div>
 <br/>
 As many other AI for Healthcare areas, the major challenge for our research is the lack of very large datasets.
 While this could be alleviated by investing money in large-scale dataset collections, as a researcher I need to further think about solving the unsolved research questions exist in the task using such data.
 In the past few years, efforts were made developing models to process the movement data, with a trend to gradually expose the model to the biomechanical structure of the skeleton-like movement data, as shown in the figure below.
 It should be mentioned that such data was collected with a full-body motion capture suit, comprising 18 IMUs.
 While this increases the mobility of the system in comparison to camera-based ones, we need to make it more comfortable and affordable, e.g. an outfit for daily use.